kgdunn/pid-book/univariate-review/testing-for-differences-and-similarity.rst

 Here's the procedure:

 	#.
-Imagine that we have have 300 historical data points from this system, tabulated in time order: yield from batch 1, 2, 3 ... (the data are available on the `website <http://openmv.net/info/batch-yields>`_).
+Imagine that we have 300 historical data points from this system, tabulated in time order: yield from batch 1, 2, 3 ... (the data are available on the `website <http://openmv.net/info/batch-yields>`_).

 	#.
 Calculate the average yields from batches 1 to 10.
 Then calculate the average yield from batches 11 to 20.
 Notice that this is exactly like the experiment we performed when we acquired data for system B: two groups of 10 batches, with the groups formed from sequential batches.